 Today we celebrate the reunification of Jerusalem.
 Today, 48 years ago , the barriers of Jerusalem came down and once again all religions of the world could come to pray at the sites that are sacred to them.

-We were allowed access at along last to the Kotel HaMa’aravi, the Western Wall, the remaining wall of the Temple and the most sacred place to Jews everywhere.
-It’s the place we face when praying wherever in the world we are and our prayers for thousands of years have expressed our longing to return here.
+We were allowed access at along last to the Kotel HaMa’aravi, the Western Wall, beneath the Temple Mount where the Temple, our most sacred site, actually stood.
+The Kotel HaMa’aravi is a retaining wall of the Temple Mount and the most sacred place accessible to Jews .
+The Temple Mount, Har Habayit, is the place we face when praying wherever in the world we are and our prayers for thousands of years have expressed our longing to return here.
 In 1967, thank G’d, we did at least return to this wall.

 People write their prayers and wishes and insert the pieces of paper into the Wall’s crevices.
 Once a month the notes are removed and buried to make room for more.